-This setting tells SatLink 3 what other measurement this Meta measurement refers to.
+This setting indicates which other measurement this Meta measurement refers to.

 Why use meta measurements?
 If you had set up an hourly averaged temperature measurement, a Meta measurement could be set up to be the daily average of all those hourly readings.